 In Canada, we have a big “frigo américain” as the French say—a big top-mount fridge with a freezer on top and the refrigerator at the bottom.
 I don’t use the freezer much (we have Feng’s ice cream in it, as well as the two frozen pizzas I bought) but the refrigerator is full of yogurts, veggies, eggs, tofu, ham, etc.

-Second appliance I missed?
+The second appliance I missed?
 A microwave.
-I don’t eat frozen dinners but it’s still very handy to warm out left-overs or make oatmeal or even a quick single-serve soup!
+I don’t eat frozen dinners but it’s still very handy to warm out leftovers or make oatmeal or even a quick single-serve soup!